rishavkatyal/Plagarism_Detector/README.md

 #### 2. N-Gram matching
 >A direct match of consecutive tokens *(or ngrams)* was performed to detect similarity in patterns and neighbourhood of tokens.
 The value of **N** for the N-Gram generation was varied and a cumulative result was obtained by a weighted average over all of the results.

-#### 3. Cosine matching
->Cosine of the angle between the vectors obtained from the target and the base text files is computed to estimate the simiilarity in the token vectors of both the files.

 ## Getting started
 **1.**   Place all the reference text files in the **database** directory.